HBSTech/GenericEcommerce/README.md

 # GenericEcommerce
 Add Ecommerce to your Kentico Xperience MVC.Net Core Application.  ready to use out of box, but can be fully customizable.

+Full Documentation can be found in the [Wiki](https://github.com/HBSTech/GenericEcommerce/wiki)

 # Basic Setup

 ## Startup.cs